thomasclarke1969/documentation/guides/ios/push-integration.md

 [self.layerClient sendMessage:message error:&error];
 ```

-If the options parameter is `nil`, the Layer push notification service will deliver your message via a silent push notification.
+If the options parameter is `nil`, the Layer push notification service will deliver your message via a silent push notification (see the [WARNING](#warning) below about silent notifications).
 Your application should also implement the following in your `UIApplicationDelegate` method to handle silent push notifications

 ```objective-c
 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NS